Zephyr (video game)

-Zephyr is a racing/ first-person shooter video game developed and published by New World Computing for DOS.
+Zephyr is a vehicular combat game developed and published by New World Computing.
+It was released for MS-DOS in 1994.

 Gameplay

 Zephyr is a shoot 'em up that takes place in an arena, and comes with network capabilities.

 Development

 Zephyr was developed by New World Computing.
 Although co-founders Jon Van Caneghem and Mark Caldwell received top billing in its credits, Caldwell admitted the two were not involved in its day-to-day production as they were more focused on the company's flagship Might and Magic series and its spin-off Heroes of Might and Magic at the time.
 He claimed they had long desired to do a "driving game" and Zephyr would contain the developer's first true 3D game engine.
 Caldwell went on to say that the game's title, boxart, and graphics all "rung out with people" to culminate in a project unlike anything they had done before.
 This was the first New World Computing soundtrack completed by Heroes of Might and Magic composer Rob King.